Hillside Construction

 - Geotechnical scope review: Evaluating whether the investigation scope matches the site complexity, and recommending additional borings when the construction risk of insufficient data exceeds the investigation cost.

-- Constructability review: Reviewing structural and civil plans for buildability - can the designed foundation actually be constructed with available equipment on this site?
+- Constructability review: Reviewing structural and civil plans for buildability: can the designed foundation actually be constructed with available equipment on this site?
 Are the assumed bearing elevations realistic given the geotech data?
 Does the grading plan comply with BHO/HCR limits?

 - Equipment access and logistics planning: Determining what equipment fits the site, planning crane pad requirements, identifying staging areas, and developing the delivery coordination strategy.